mattbullen/rust-steganography/README.md

-# rust-steganography
+## Steganography using the Rust language

-A hobby project to learn the Rust language: encodes hidden messages in PNG images
+A hobby project to learn the Rust language.